English translation

 Mixed waste

 Gray bins (including the thrifty bin) are for mixed household waste.
-Mixed household waste:
+Examples for mixed household waste:

 What cannot go in the gray bin: